davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.27 (future) =
+* Updated sample plugin for extending Postie.
+* Updated documentation for template variables.
+* Fixed a bug where text/plain attachments were not being treated as attachments.

 = 1.4.26 (2013.01.15) =
-* Fixed a bug where signatures were not removed in html emails
+* Fixed a bug where signatures were not removed in html emails.
-* Added support for text attachments such as text/calendar
+* Added support for text attachments such as text/calendar.

 = 1.4.25 (2013.01.15) =
 * Fixed a bug where newlines were being removed erroneously.